bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 9       130634993       130634993       C       T       exonic  AK1     nonsynonymous SNV       0/0:46,0:0.021:46:24,0:21,0:18,28,0,0   0/1:48,8:0.155:56:24,5:24,3:20,28,5,3   ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 9       130635011       130635011       C       G       exonic  AK1     nonsynonymous SNV       0/0:39,0:0.024:39:23,0:16,0:17,22,0,0   0/1:46,9:0.175:55:21,5:25,4:16,30,5,4   ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 ```

+Question: Compare the variant allele frequency between these three variants in AK1.
+Which one's came first?

 Now input chr9:130316821.
 This will be an intronic variant in the NIBAN2 gene.

 ![image](https://user-images.githubusercontent.com/15352153/120906325-b8aeac00-c615-11eb-8163-6a74c044f85a.png)

 ```
 9       130316821       130316821       C       T       intronic        NIBAN2  .       ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 0/0:.:23:20:0:0%:13,7,0,0        0/1:.:24:19:5:20.83%:14,5,1,4